A dog outlined with the Vetmedin Logo heart | Healthy Habits For New Pets

 an oral solution that's flavorless and delivers just the right dose for dogs who prefer a liquid medication.

-beef-flavored and half-scored to meet the dosing needs of patients who prefer chews.
+beef-flavored and half-scored to meet the dosing of need of patiens who prefer chews

 Graphic of the Myxomatous mitral valve disease process